Bicyclist hit and killed by truck in central Fresno

 The crash happened just before 3 am near the intersection of Weber and Floradora.

-When police arrived on scene, they found the driver of the truck and a man suffering from some major injuries after being knocked off his bike.
+When police arrived on scene, they found the driver of the truck and Valles suffering from some major injuries after being knocked off his bike.

 Investigators say drugs or alcohol don't appear to be factored in this crash.

-Police expect to have Weber Avenue between Olive and McKinley shut down for the next several hours as they investigate the crash.
+Police had Weber Avenue between Olive and McKinley shut down for the next several hours as they investigated the crash.

 Bicyclist hit and killed by truck in central Fresno